English

 Mykonos

-On a trip to Mykonos you can get to know this arid and abrupt island.
+On a trip to Mykonos, you can know this arid and rugged island.
 Mykonos is one of the smallest of the Cyclades, but one of its most popular.
-Only 16 kilometers long and 11 wide, its two highest peaks do not reach 360 meters above sea level.
+Only 16 kilometers long and 11 kilometers wide, its two highest peaks do not reach 360 meters above sea level.
 According to an ancient myth, the rocks scattered throughout its arid landscape are the solidified remains of the giants killed by Heracles.
-Despite its desert appearance, Mykonos became one of the most famous (and expensive) of the Aegean islands.
-Tourists from all over the world flock to it, attracted by its sandy beaches and the bars and restaurants that crowd the port, also called Mykonos.
-The whitewashed streets of this island, the cubic houses and the churches with their blue or light blue touch of the doors or domes constitute the stereotype of classic Cycladic architecture.
+Despite its desert appearance, Mykonos became one of the Aegean islands' most famous (and expensive).
+Tourists from around the world come to it, attracted by its sandy beaches and the bars and restaurants that crowd the port, also called Mykonos.
+The whitewashed streets of this island, the cubic houses, and the churches with their blue or light blue touch of the doors or domes constitute the stereotype of classical Cycladic architecture.
+Mykonos's fame lies in its beaches since, particularly, it is not a green island.
+The best of them are on the southern coast of the island.
+Platýs Gialós, 3.5 km south of the city, is the quintessential family beach, with water sports and a long stretch of sand.
+Those who want to get a full-body tan can head to the famous nudist beaches.
+The first is Páraga, or Agía Anna, a quiet corner with a good tavern.
+The next is Paradise, with camping, discotheque, and water sports.
+Eliá, also a nudist, fills up in high season.
+If you like going out at night, they are unmissable places on a trip to Mykonos.
+Kástro, the oldest part of the city, is above the port area.
+The excellent Ethnographic Museum, one of the best in Greece, was built on a section of the old castle wall; Housed in an elegant sea captain's mansion, it houses a valuable collection of ancient and modern Mykonian ceramics, embroidery, and textiles.
+One of the most striking pieces is the genuine Pétros pelican, now stuffed, which was the island's mascot for 29 years.
+The Vónis mill, from the 16th century, was restored and in operation; It was one of the 30 windmills that the island's families used to grind corn.

 Santorini